Sharath15eUR/Sriram/Linux Training/Module 3/readme.md

 shell script -> backupmanager.sh <br>
 console output -> output.txt <br>
 backup_report.log -> final output stored in the file <br> <br>
-all questions have been solved in the same backup_manager.sh script itself and questions with question numbers are mentioned in the output as well as in script accordingly for easier understanding and final output is stored in backup_log.txt
+all questions have been solved in the same backup_manager.sh script itself and questions with question numbers are mentioned in the output as well as in script accordingly for easier understanding and final output is stored in backup_report.log